kjhass/PublicKB/Control Portal/user-credentials-and-logging-into-control-portal.md

 4. This is the password you use to login to the Control Portal.
    ![Control Portal Login](../images/control-portal-login.png)

 **Note:** Your account may have SAML enabled allowing for Single Sign-On capabilities.
-For more information, refer to this Knowledge Base article about enabling SAML.
+For more information, refer to these Knowledge Base articles about enabling and using SAML.
 * [Control Portal](https://www.ctl.io/knowledge-base/control-portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal/)
 * [Control Portal with Windows 2012 R2 ](https://www.ctl.io/knowledge-base/control-portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012r2/)

 Also, if you are an Account Admin, you have the ability to see information for other user accounts that have been created within your sub account.
-That information is available in Users area under the Account menu.
-While you cannot see user passwords, your credential enable you to perform the following:
+That information is available in the **Users** area under the **Account menu**.
+While you cannot see user passwords, your credentials enable you to do the following:
-* View username and information.
+* View username and information
-* Lock the account.
+* Lock the account
-* Set permissions.
+* Set permissions
-* Delete the account.
+* Delete the account
-* Generate a password reset email.
+* Generate a password reset email

 ### Server Admin Credentials
 These credentials are different from your Control Portal user credentials.
 Server Admin credentials are used to gain access to a server you have created within your account.
-These credentials are typically set at the time when you create the server and can be changed from the server details page. **Note:** The password should be secure and strong, particularly if your server is accessible via the public Internet.
+These credentials are typically set when you create the server and can be changed from the server details page.

+**Note:** The password should be secure and strong, particularly if your server is accessible via the public Internet.

 For more information on changing or retrieving server administrator passwords, please reference the following two Knowledge Base articles:
 * [How to Change a Server Administrator Password](https://www.ctl.io/knowledge-base/servers/how-to-change-a-server-administrator-password/)